 If you have properly setup the auto archiving script (see important note), you will still access all historical reports (even when RAW data is deleted).
 But there are important points to be aware of:

 Deleted data: All deleted data is lost forever.

 Transitions report: The Transitions report is processed in real time, using the logs.
-When deleting old log data, the report will display transitions only for the days that still have log data.
+When deleting old log data, the report will still partially work but only display transitions for the days that still have log data.

 If you enable any of the 2 features to delete old data, the Database estimate size will refresh and give you an idea how much space you would save using the feature.
 If you cannot wait for the next automatic tasks schedule, you can also force the purge by clicking on ‘Purge Now’.